Written by Sean Singer, veteran, yogi, and physical health instructor at Bellwood Health Services.

 Social distancing and isolation due to the coronavirus pandemic has given people more time to sit with themselves.
 Unfortunately, this sitting usually involves watching shows or movies, playing video games, or consuming anything that will distract us from the present moment.
 Don’t get me wrong—I love to do all those things myself, but the key is being able to regulate how much you engage in these activities.
 Self-regulation and impulse control are skills with which most people struggle.
 We know instinctively when to stop, we know our limits, but we tend to ignore that little voice or feeling that tells you when something is enough.
 As you sit at home binge-watching shows and eating snacks, you know you shouldn’t eat that last chocolate and shouldn’t click the “are you still watching button”—but we do it anyway.
 So how do we cultivate a better awareness of that inner voice so to improve our self-regulation and impulse control?
 We do this by practicing meditation and mindfulness techniques.

-We’re Limited by the Inability to Accept Discomfort
+We’re Limited by Our Inability to Accept Discomfort

 When you ask someone, “what do you think meditation is?”—especially people who have never tried it—you often get the same response: “you sit cross legged and chant ‘OM.’”
 For a long time it was viewed as an esoteric practice and was not accessible to the average person.
 However, there are many ways to meditate, to become aware of your body and mind.
 Sitting cross legged and chanting “OM” is definitely one of them.
 But regardless of the specific type of meditation, being physically still helps focus the mind.
 A seated position is usually the best starting position for all levels.
 Buddha sat under the bodhi tree meditating until he achieved enlightenment, approximately 2500 years ago—but you can still practice the same meditation technique today.
 It’s called “Vipassana,” which loosely translates to “insight” or special seeing.
 This relatively simple method involves sitting still for one hour and observing your breath and sensations.
 It’s usually taught in a 10-day silent retreat, where you devote your time to introspection and learning to sit with yourself, which can be uncomfortable both physically and mentally.